WestonSF/ArcGISWebAppBuilderAddLocalDataWidget/README.md

 * Uploads CSV or shapefile data and adds to the map.
 * Dynamically symbolise the layers added to the map.
-* Configure with different coordinate systems for CSV data.
+* Add polyline and polygon data from a CSV file.

 ## Requirements